joudbitar/dsa-teacher/web/README.md

 ## Status

-Currently contains **only** placeholder documentation.
-No JSX, no route handlers, no application logic.
+✅ Landing page implemented with Hero, OnboardingSteps, and FeaturedCourses sections 🔨 Challenges page and other features coming soon

-Post-kickoff, this will be a Vite React app styled with Tailwind CSS and shadcn/ui components.
+Built with Vite React app styled with Tailwind CSS.

 ## Structure